EthosTruthSentry/charter/MeshArtifacts/factpulse_v5/FactPulse_Full_Scale_Deployment_V5.md

 **“Built for velocity.
 Tuned for truth.
 Engineered for coherence.”**

-[cite_start]This guide outlines the full-scale version of FactPulse — a high-performance, semi-automated **coherence engine** designed for institutional deployment [cite: 333-334].
+  This guide outlines the full-scale version of FactPulse — a high-performance, semi-automated **coherence engine** designed for institutional deployment [cite: 333-334].

 ---